peter-thibodeau/ufo/ufo-report.md

 - City records with strings that contain location unspecified, unspecified location, unspecified, not specified, deleted, unknown, above, a field, hoax, airplane, and plane and will be removed.
 - City records that hold only the name of a state will be removed.
 - Records where city and country are null don't hold enough information to determine a location and will be removed.
+- There are 22,017 unique city values those that are less than 5% of total will be removed to keep plotting manageable.
-- Remove records where shape is null because shape is need for describing the UFO
+- Remove records where shape is null because shape is need for describing the UFO.
 - Vales of zero latitude and zero longitude are located in the middle of the Indian Ocean and will be removed.

 ## New Variables